 An investment in a REIT provides an investor with a lower-risk property investment model in which the investment is diversified into a pool of properties.
 The debt limits within the REIT reduce exposure to negative equity risk, and REITs are income producing investments which are required to distribute the majority of profits each year, and so generate a regular income stream for investors.

-Only REITs that have a listing or have applied for a listing on the Irish Stock Exchange and which have given notice to the Revenue Commissioners under Section 705E of the Taxes Consolidation Act 1997 are eligible for the REIT investment option under the Immigrant Investor Programme.
+Only REITs that have a listing or have applied for a listing on the Irish Stock Exchange and which have given notice to the Revenue Commissioners under Section 705E of the Taxes Consolidation Act 1997 are eligible for the REIT investment option under the Immigrant Investor Program.

-After five to six years of legal residence
+After five years of legal residence

 Irish Passport is the sixth powerful passport in the world with visa free access to 185 countries in 2018.